bricoletc/delfies/README.md

   the reduced genome (with telomeres), and breakpoint-supporting reads come from cells with an unbroken genome

-- Breakpoint strand.
-The strand is defined as '+', or also called '3prime', if the softclips on reads occur 3' of the assembled genome, and '-' or '3prime', if they occur 5' of the assembled genome.
+- **Breakpoint strand**.
+The strand is defined as '+', or also called '3prime', if the softclips on reads occur 3' of the assembled genome, and '-' or '5prime', if they occur 5' of the assembled genome.
 For both `S2G` and `G2S` breakpoints, '+' suggests the eliminated genome occurs 3' of the identified breakpoint, and vice-versa.